Iguazio Trial Quick-Start

 Read the platform introduction — Introducing the Platform.
 The introduction also contains useful links for continuing your evaluation.

-Log into your cluster's dashboard using the URL and login credentials that you received, and then log into the predefined Jupyter Notebook service or create a new service (see the instructions on the welcome pop-up page or in the Platform Fundamentals tutorial.)
+Log into your cluster's dashboard using the URL and login credentials that you received, and then log into the predefined Jupyter Notebook service or create a new service (see the instructions on the welcome pop-up page or in the Working with Services tutorial.)

 The tutorials include a